 Why is my bamboo dying?
 If you are wondering this, you probably have lots of love for the Asian plant.
-The fast-growing evergreen plants are fast and easy to grow.
+These evergreen plants of the Poaceae family are fast and easy to grow.

 Thus, most of the time, they die because of overwatering or underwatering.
+The same thing might happen to plants that look like bamboo too!
 However, there are other possible reasons which you can find out by reading on.

 - What Is the Most Common Reason Why My Bamboo Is Dying?